Here are my recommendations for the best Legian restaurants, bars and cafes.

 My Bali diet goes something along the lines of scrambled eggs and deliciously crispy bacon in the AM, and alternating between Nasi and Mi Goreng for lunch and dinner.
 Sometimes I’d try something non-traditional, but the thing is, these two dishes always impress and satisfy.
 If it isn’t broken, don’t fix it so to speak.

 The past five times we have visited Bali, we have stayed in the Legian area.
-It is sandwiched between Kuta and Seminyak, and offers the best of both worlds.
+We usually stay in an apartment at the Jayakarta, but for this mother-daughter trip we stayed at the Swiss-Belinn and I highly recommend it.
+Legian is sandwiched between Kuta and Seminyak, and offers the best of both worlds.
 It is away from Kuta’s hectic hustle and bustle, but is not as upscale as Seminyak.
 I wanted to put together a list of my favourite places to eat and drink in Legian, as I couldn’t find something similar prior to my latest trip.

 Jl Padma // Website

-Poco Loco is an old favourite we have visited a few times, because I am obsessed with Mexican food.
+Poco Loco is an old favourite Legian restaurant we have visited a few times, because I’m obsessed with Mexican food.
 Perhaps the restaurant’s best feature though is its resident joker, who is always there to entertain diners.
 But if you want something different for dinner, you will find the usual Mexican staples here.
 Think fajitas, chimichangas, and tacos.

 Jl Padma Utara // Website

 Located on Legian Beach, Kumala Pantai was where we went for my birthday lunch.
 I like their outdoor seating under the trees, but I love their Nasi Goreng.
 Their take on the traditional meal includes a prawn cracker as big as your hand and some delicious fried chicken.
-There are plenty of restaurants along the beachfront with ocean views, but this is definitely my favourite.
-Plus seeing as it is an Italian restaurant, you will be pleased to know the pizzas are big and look delicious.
+There are plenty of restaurants along the beachfront with ocean views, but this is definitely my favourite beachfront restaurant in Legian.
+Plus, seeing as it’s an Italian restaurant, you will be pleased to know the pizzas are big and look delicious.

 Jl Werkudara // Website